seamapi/fake-seam-connect/README.md

 ## Installation

-Add this as a dependency to your project using [npm] with
+Add this as a dependency to your project using [npm] with:

 ```
 $ npm install @seamapi/fake-seam-connect